Pinckneyville, Mississippi

 Pinckneyville is an unincorporated community in Wilkinson County, Mississippi.
 Its elevation is 239 feet (73 m).

 The town was named for the prominent Pinckney family of South Carolina, from which many of its settlers came.
 Charles Pinckney helped draft the US Constitution and served as governor of the state of South Carolina; other members of his family were also political leaders.
+The settlement of Pinckneyville was mapped by James Wilkinson on his survey of what became the Natchez Trace following the 1801 Treaty of Fort Adams.
+The Kempers of the so-called Kemper Rebellion (actually a series of minor border skirmishes and shootings) had an inn at Pinckneyville.

 In 1815, the Pinckneyville Academy was established here.

 Education

-Wilkinson County School District serves the county.
+Wilkinson County School District serves the entire county.

+Wilkinson County is in the district of Southwest Mississippi Community College.